-The Fox Body Mustang is the third generation of the Ford Mustang, introduced in 1979, and used Ford's Fox chassis platform.
+This is the third generation of the Ford Mustang, introduced in 1979, and used Ford's Fox chassis platform.
 The Fox platform is the longest-produced vehicle architecture by Ford Motor Company and featured a rear wheel drive, unibody chassis designed for compact and mid-sized vehicles.
 The Fox Body Mustang years included 1979-1993.

 Ford designed the Fox platform to be relatively lightweight and simple to replace the Ford Falcon style vehicles of the 1960s.
 At the end of the 1970s, most manufacturers were looking to downsize their vehicles.
 Ford followed suit by expanding their Fox platform for redesigning their vehicles, the Ford Mustang being one of them.
 This was later reduced in the mid 1980's to just the Mustang and Mark VII coupes.
 The Fox platform was used in the Ford Mustang lineup from 1979-2004.